European Journal of Nuclear Medicine and Molecular Imaging

 The European Journal of Nuclear Medicine and Molecular Imaging (EJNMMI) is a peer-reviewed medical journal published by Springer.
-It is the official journal of the European Association of Nuclear Medicine.
-It covers the field of nuclear medicine, including dosimetry, radiation biology, radiochemistry, radiopharmacology, molecular imaging probes, reporter gene assays, cell trafficking, targeting of endogenous gene expression, and antisense methodologies.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 9.236.
+It was the official journal of the European Association of Nuclear Medicine until December 2024.
+Since 1976, the EJNMMI has published material related to the field of nuclear medicine, including dosimetry, radiation biology, radiochemistry, radiopharmacology, molecular imaging probes, reporter gene assays, cell trafficking, targeting of endogenous gene expression, and antisense methodologies.
+As of 2021, the EJNMMI has an impact factor of 10.057.

 Spin off

 In summer of 2011, Springer launched EJNMMI Research, a peer-reviewed open access journal, as a companion to the EJNMMI.
 It accommodates articles that could not be published in EJNMMI.